The Huffington Post Posted: 06-14-11 12:24 PM

 7. Support Organizations Working to Protect the Ocean

 Many institutes and organizations are fighting to protect ocean habitats and marine wildlife.
+Find a national organization and consider giving financial support or volunteering for hands-on work or advocacy.
 If you live near the coast, join up with a local branch or group and get involved in projects close to home.

 8. Influence Change in Your Community